 What is Pelvic Floor Physiotherapy?

-Specialized Physiotherapy is becoming more established in the literature as a first-line of defence against Incontinence and Pelvic Pain.
+Pelvic Floor Physiotherapy is becoming more established in the literature as a first line of defence against Incontinence and Pelvic Pain.
 Pelvic Floor Dysfunction can be caused by:

 - HYPOTONICITY (Weak pelvic floor muscles): contributing to stress incontinence, urge incontinence and pelvic organ prolapse.
 Incontinence is NOT a normal part of aging.

 - HYPERTONICITY (Tight pelvic floor muscles): contributing to Urinary and Fecal Urgency, Urge Incontinence, Chronic Pelvic Pain, Dyspareunia, Vaginismus, Vulvodynia, Pudendal Neuralgia, Interstitial Cystitis and Chronic Prostatits.

 Kegels are NOT always indicated for pelvic floor problems.
 Sometimes they do more harm than good, and often they are NOT performed correctly.

 The Cochrane Collaboration 2010 concluded that Physiotherapists with specialized training in pelvic floor physiotherapy and rehabilitation (using internal examination to teach the exercises) should be the first line of defence, before surgical consultation, for stress, urge and mixed incontinence in women.